severin-lemaignan/dorothy-reporting/dorothy-report.md

 most of the early behaviours still occur at times by older children.

 Interestingly, these five stages can been looked at from the perspective of HRI as well.
-They certainly evoke a roadmap for the development of human-robot social interactions.
+They evoke a roadmap for the development of human-robot social interactions that forms the theoretical background of the free play sandbox paradigm, detailed in the next section.